 Here are the top five advantages of ocean freight shipping.

-For anyone sending cargo internationally, it is well known that ocean freight shipping is an option that offers shippers transportation services at an economical price point.
+Ocean freight shipping is an economical option for shippers who need to send cargo internationally.
 As one of the oldest options for freight transportation, it’s also one of the most available since oceans and waterways cover most of our planet.
 In fact, more than 90 percent of the goods transported in the world are carried by the international shipping industry.
 But with alternative options, such as air, road and rail transportation, why should a shipper consider ocean transport?
 Read on to learn the Top Five benefits.

 Hands down, the ocean shipping industry offers the most competitive freight costs to shippers, especially over long distances.
 By comparison, some estimates show that ocean freight shipping costs are generally four to six times less expensive than air.
 With statistics like this one, it is easy to argue that ocean transportation is the cheapest international shipping option.